skarlekar/fargate-patterns/README.md

 @TO DO - Paste image here

 #### Development Environment setup
-Start a brand new EC2 instance running Ubuntu 16.04 LTS as your development environment.

-Clone the Git repository to your development environment
+Start a brand new EC2 instance running Ubuntu 16.04 LTS as your development environment and in the terminal window clone the Git repository to your development environment

     $ git clone https://github.com/skarlekar/fargate-patterns.git